From Crisis to Care:

 We need a California where

-Healthcare & Housing are human rights
+Health & Housing are

-not stock options.
-Simple, common sense solutions.
+but Simple common sense solutions.

 Principles